-Knowsley Safari park has several exciting programs that you can be a part of.
+Knowsley Safari park has several exciting programs you can participate in.

 Junior Rangers Program

 This event is for children from 11 to 14 who like nature and are interested in the animal world.
-Kids work with representatives of the park and try their hand as a zookeeper.
+Kids work with park representatives and try their hand as a zookeeper.

-Kids get to experience multiple interactions with inhabitants of the park, such as animal care and enclosure cleaning.
+Kids experience multiple interactions with the park’s inhabitants, such as animal care and enclosure cleaning.
 The program provides special lessons connected with the wildlife of the park.
 There is also a possibility of enjoying a safari drive on a Baboon Bus or exploring the small forests within Knowsley Safari Park.
 At the end of the program, every kid gets a certificate with a memory photo.

 The Junior Rangers program lasts for two days during the weekend.
 It begins at 9:00 am and ends at 3:30 pm.

-This special weekend event is for people from 15 to 18 who want to become an educator, veterinarians, or zoologists.
+This special weekend event is for people aged 15 to 18 who want to become educators, veterinarians, or zoologists.

 The program includes various theoretical lessons and practical get first-hand experience with the animals.
 Participants will study biology and discover more information about the inhabitants of Knowsley Safari Park.
 The other activities are animal care, visiting carnivores, and behavioral research.
-Woodland activities, foot, and drive safaris are also possible.
+Woodland activities and foot and drive safaris are also possible.
 At the end of the event, participants receive a special certificate, guidebook, and portfolio.

-Knowsley Academy lasts for two days and the opening hours are from 9:00 am to 4:00 pm.
+Knowsley Academy lasts two days, and the opening hours are from 9:00 am to 4:00 pm.

 Designed for children from 6 to 7.
 This is a great outdoor activity for wildlife lovers!